-What do you get when you mix a cannibal pie maker, a preachers wife and a Transylvanian servant?
-Just a few of the roles rising triple threat comedian Missy Grynkiewicz has mastered.
-After being signed to a record label and recording her debut CD, “Miss Representation,” and making the first round Grammy list, Missy is becoming closer to establishing herself as one of the nation's favorite stand -ups.
+What do you get when you mix a cannibal pie maker, a preacher's wife and a Transylvanian servant?
+Just a few of the roles rising triple threat comedienne Missy Grynkiewicz has mastered.
+After being picked up by Pandora radio from her Realize Records debut CD, “Miss Representation,” and making the first round Grammy list, Missy is becoming closer to establishing herself as one of the nation's favorite stand -ups.
 "Look at my House" the Artist's new single, set for release in December, is a hilarious parody of the Karmin Youtube sensation "Look at Me Now".

-Gyrykiewicz’s debut CD, “Miss Representation” is being produced by Paul Lewis, producer of the hit comedy CD, “I’m Not Playin” by Sirius Radio regular Janice Kamalski.
-Missy says of her comedy, “ It’s dry, I’m not a one liner kind-a gal, instead I tell stories about life, just day to day stuff.
+Grykiewicz’s debut CD “Miss Representation” was produced by Paul Lewis, producer of the hit comedy CD “I’m Not Playin'” by Sirius Radio regular Janice Kamalski.
+Missy says of her comedy, “ It’s dry, I’m not a one liner kind-a gal, instead I tell stories about life, just day -to- day stuff.
 I’m way too shallow to think about politics.”
-On the new CD there is a mix of her influences like Ellen Degeneres, Goldie Hawn, Angela Lansbury and Patti LuPone and an intellect showcasing her spot on comedic timing.
+On her debut CD there was a mix of her influences like Ellen Degeneres, Goldie Hawn, Angela Lansbury and Patti LuPone and an intellect showcasing her spot on comedic timing.

-With her last four shows selling out, Missy is gearing up to go into the studio to finish her sophomore CD which will consist of familiar song parodies.
+Currently Missy is gearing up to go into the studio to finish her sophomore CD which will consist of familiar song parodies.
 Grynkiewicz will also continue to tour on the east coast, and is looking to expand to the west coast in the summer of 2014.
 In response to a question about her fan base, Missy quips, “I have at least ten.
 I am hoping for a stalker who appreciates my love of chocolate.”
-Whether performing in a musical, singing in a cabaret or doing stand up, Missy’s comic magnetism along with her off the cuff style has made her a sought after commodity, taking audiences on a unique, unforgettable journey.
+Whether performing in a musical, singing in a cabaret or doing stand up, Missy’s comic magnetism along with her off- the- cuff style has made her a sought after commodity, taking audiences on a unique, unforgettable journey.
 On her future in comedy Grynkiewicz says, “There's something amazing about connecting with an audience through the shared experience of life and laughter.
 Yup, I think being in a room full of people laughing with you is about as happy as it gets without ice cream.
 I am so looking forward to that connection with many folks who'd like to share a giggle or two.”
-As Missy dives into her future one thing is for certain, she will leave a growing number of smiling faces and rooms full of laughter while she explores her new paths.
-She has just begun to scratch the surface so keep watching it’s about to get interesting.
+As Missy dives into her future one thing is for certain, she will leave a growing number of smiling faces and rooms full of laughter as she explores her new paths.
+She has just begun to scratch the surface so keep watching, it’s about to get interesting.

 Apr 22, 2013